stefanofa/awesome/TOPICS.md

 *   [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.

-*   [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing and converting remote images
+*   [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing, processing, and converting images on the fly

 *   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.